Christian Yelich Player Props: Brewers vs. Diamondbacks

 Christian Yelich At The Plate

-- Yelich has a double, a home run and seven walks while hitting .231.
+- Yelich is batting .227 with a double, a home run and seven walks.

-- In 50.0% of his games this season (five of 10), Yelich has picked up at least one hit, and in three of those games (30.0%) he recorded multiple hits.
+- Yelich has reached base via a hit in six games this year (of 11 played), and had multiple hits in three of those games.

 - Yelich has picked up an RBI twice this year, but just one in each of those games.

-- He has scored in 60.0% of his games this season, with two or more runs scored in 30.0%.
+- He has scored in 54.5% of his games this year, with more than one run scored in 27.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.